ICHEC-learn/python-hpc/_episodes/01-python-in-hpc.md

 This is all well and good, and working with Python is often a go to for day to day programmers.
 So what is the problem?
 Shouldn't Python be the obvious choice for working on an HPC?

-You probably have guessed why, especially if you ahve been working with Python for a few months.
+You probably have guessed why, especially if you have been working with Python for a few months.
 It's slow!

 All the above points as to why Python is such a great language to use does unfortunately impact on its performance.
 Although Python is itself written in C under the hood, its dynamic nature and versatility causes it to be a poor